‘‘If you join Our Lives you will be helping to create a library of childhood that will inspire and challenge the generations. ’’

 Our Lives has been designed to be a fun, easy activity that you can do with your whole school.
 The step by step guide will help you get started quickly – or watch the video example, below.

 Simply use your preferred device to film your pupils answering the 10 Our Lives questions and upload the short clips to the Our Lives library and get your voices heard!

-The 10 Question Challenge is designed so that pupils at all level can take part without much preparation.
+The 10 Question Challenge is designed so that pupils at all levels can take part without much preparation.